iq-bal/Virtual-CR/README.md

 Virtual CR is a web-based app for CRship management.
 This is the backend for the app.

-Until now It provides with class routine data through a simple HTTP fetch request in JSON format.
+till now It provides with class routine data through a simple HTTP fetch request in JSON format.
 Obviously More will be added later.

 ## Getting Started